 Inhale: I send love and compassion to:

-Knowing this meditation and more importantly, implementing it, will have you more calm when dealing with the more difficult people in your life.
+Knowing this meditation and more importantly, implementing it, will have you calmer when dealing with the more difficult people in your life.
 You may even find it difficult to do this meditation and send certain people love and compassion.
 Trust me, I get it.
-But it’s one of those self help tricks you can utilize to help assist you when it comes time to react and respond to the assholes in your life.
+But it’s one of those self-help tricks you can utilize to help assist you when it comes time to react and respond to the assholes in your life.
 Give this a go.
-Try it everyday from anywhere between three and ten minutes.
+Try it every day from anywhere between three and ten minutes.
 I think you will find that you are calmer, centered and better equipped.
 And perhaps if you are the asshole, you can give this meditation a try too.

 Love it.
 Live it.
 Share it.